-- 132. In general, tourism development in sub-Saharan African countries (and more so in the nine project countries) has taken place in an ad-hoc way without proper planning.
+In general, tourism development in sub-Saharan African countries (and more so in the nine 132 project countries) has taken place in an ad-hoc way without proper planning.
 The result has invariably had the effect of exerting pressure on the coastal and marine environment, to the extent that in many cases the very resource that is responsible for income generation through tourism is already at stake, rendering the activity unsustainable.
 These countries have a series of policies, strategies, programmes and related legislation that relate to coastal tourism, and these have been presented in tabular form in the Background section (Table 2).
 The PDFB national reports (summarised in Annex F and accessible in full at www.fastspread.net/tourism/index.htm) identified legislation gaps and overlaps as a barrier to sustainable tourism.
-Other issues included a lack of shared vision and conflicts between different resource users (e.g. mining, petroleum, fishing, agriculture, cultural practices and access). - 133.
-This component aims to address the urgent need for each of the participating countries to develop an appropriate policy and strategy framework to guide the development of tourism in coastal areas.
-This component will assist countries to amend, revise and streamline their legislation, policy and regulatory framework alongside institutional needs in relation to coastal tourism and consistent with an integrated approach to coastal ecosystem management. - 134.
-It will also address the need for each country to identify appropriate fiscal and revenue measures, and sustainable funding mechanisms in support of such reforms and realignment.
+Other issues included a lack of shared vision and conflicts between different resource users (e.g. mining, petroleum, fishing, agriculture, cultural practices and access)30.

+This component aims to address the urgent need for each of the participating countries to 133. develop an appropriate policy and strategy framework to guide the development of tourism in coastal areas.
+This component will assist countries to amend, revise and streamline their legislation, policy and regulatory framework alongside institutional needs in relation to coastal tourism and consistent with an integrated approach to coastal ecosystem management.